 Old habit: impulse shopping for big ticket items.
 Better habit: waiting, researching and thinking through a major purchase.

 Whether you have to get rid of debt, are trying to save for a major purchase or need to start an emergency fund, small habit changes can serve a role in the process.
 Attempting to change your spending habits in little ways may ensure success over drastic changes.
 So, try one or try them all and start your better financial habits now.
-If you want more ideas on reaching your financial goals, check out this previous blog article on How to Save Money for a Goal.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.